Jonathan Toews: International play

 In 2005, Toews captained Canada West at the World U-17 Hockey Challenge to a gold medal.
 He scored the game-winning goal in a 3–1 win over Canada Pacific in the championship game.
 He finished with 12 points, ranked first in tournament scoring, and was named tournament MVP.

 In his draft year, Toews competed on Canada's junior team at the 2006 World Junior Championships as the youngest player on the team.
 He tallied two assists during the tournament, both against Norway in preliminary play, as Canada ultimately defeated Russia in the gold medal game, 5–0.

 In 2007, Toews earned a second-straight World Junior gold medal.
-In the tournament semi-final against the United States, Toews scored three times in the shootout to advance to the final.
+In the tournament semifinal against the United States, Toews scored three times in the shootout to advance to the final.
 With seven points, Toews led Canada in scoring and was named to the Tournament All-Star team alongside teammate Carey Price.
 Shortly after his gold medal win, Toews was honoured by his hometown American Hockey League (AHL) team, the Manitoba Moose, on February 3, 2007, as he was presented with an honorary jersey for his tournament efforts.

 Toews guards the puck from Ryan Suter during the 2010 Winter Olympics.

 That same year, Toews also made his senior international debut at the 2007 World Championships and recorded seven points in nine games competing against mostly professional players after just his second year of college hockey (at the time of selection, Toews had not yet turned professional).
 Canada earned gold over Finland 4–2 in the championship game.
 After the victory, Toews became the first Canadian to win a World Junior championship and a World Championship in the same year.
 On June 29, 2007, Toews was awarded the Order of the Buffalo Hunt, an award given by the Province of Manitoba in honour of sporting achievements, for his play in the junior and senior world championships.

 After Toews's rookie year in the NHL, he competed in his second World Championships in 2008.
 In the finals, Canada was defeated by Russia 4–5 in overtime, winning the silver medal.

 On December 30, 2009, Toews was selected to play for Canada at the 2010 Winter Olympics in Vancouver, British Columbia.
 He was named to the squad along with Blackhawks teammates Brent Seabrook and Duncan Keith.
 He ended the tournament with a team-leading eight points, while his seven assists tied with Pavol Demitra of Slovakia for the tournament lead.
 Toews's lone goal of the tournament opened the scoring in Canada's 3–2 overtime win in the gold medal game against the United States.
 As a result, he was awarded Best Forward and tournament all-star team honours.
 At the 2014 Winter Olympics in Sochi, he scored the first goal in the gold medal game against Sweden on the way to Canada's second-straight Olympic gold medal.